alexbluo/jsfbla21/README.md

 ## Conventions:

-File architecture is similar to MVC, with views/templates replaced by pages, which are really just entry-point React components.
+The file architecture is similar to MVC, with views/templates replaced by pages, which are really just entry-point React components.

 CSS properties are arranged in the following order: position => display => box => color => text => misc.